 3. Wellbeing Measurement in Moral Philosophy (under review)

 Argues that common appeals to psychological data about wellbeing to support ethical conclusions (in work by psychologists like Daniel Kahneman, and in thought experiments in normative ethics) are problematic because we do not know the intervals on the relevant scales.

 4. The puzzle of normative testimony (under review)

 Argues that normative testimony gives us reasons to believe, blame, admire, act, and so on; explains how this undermines common solutions to the puzzle of normative testimony, and suggests an alternative solution.

-I am also currently working on a draft on a simple case against first-past-the-post electoral systems, a draft on moral perception and moral intuition, and a draft on the policy issues posed by mandatory minimum sentencing provisions.
+I am also currently working on papers on moral perception and moral intuition and on policy issues posed by mandatory minimum sentencing provisions (which are promised to different venues by December), and a paper on echo chambers.
 And I hope to soon turn to some far draftier drafts on a variety of other issues in metaethics, philosophy of law, philosophy of language, and social and political philosophy.